nickgamb/mindgardenai-site/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ---
 templateKey: blog-post
-title: A beginners’ guide to EEG data acquisition with PiEEG using Python and BrainFlow
+title: A beginners’ guide to EEG data acquisition with PiEEG & BrainFlow
 date: 2024-07-21T02:09:16.138Z
 description: Everything you need to know to start collecting EEG signals using a Raspberry Pi with a PiEEG hat and BrainFlow.